Queensland Public Service Commission + Qualtrics

 Qualtrics empowers individual departments or agencies to run their own highly targeted surveys or employee pulses.
 Queensland Fire and Emergency Services has already used the platform to run a volunteer survey, gaining previously unavailable insights and identifying opportunities for improvement.

-Data Analyst, Queensland Public Service Commission
+Project Manager, Queensland Public Service Commission

 Qualtrics allows us to deliver an employee experience platform for the whole spectrum of government, from those experienced in data analytics and BI through to employees that need something accessible and useful.